 And, no: you do not even need to have a Twitter account or be logged in to use all the search options on Twitter.

 You have probably used Twitter’s search toolbar in the past: Simply type a Twitter search keyword, phrase, hashtag – or even a Twitter username into the search box at the top right of your Twitter website.
 And you will get a bunch of results.

 Alternatively, you may have used the mobile search or the search page for non-member users.

-What you will as default see listed as search results are the “top” results.
-Which Twitter claims to be “the most relevant Tweets for your search.
+What you will, as default see listed as search results, are the “top” results.
+Twitter claims to be “the most relevant Tweets for your search.
 “We determine relevance based on the popularity of a Tweet (e.g., when a lot of people are interacting with or sharing via Retweets and replies), the keywords it contains, and many other factors.”

 I admit that I rarely find what I am searching for in the “Top” section of the search results.
-Rather what I am looking for is either hidden in the “Latest” or the “News” section or I search for people or accounts which you can find in the Twitter search People listing.
-If you are performing a Twitter search for images on a given topic you will select “Photos.”
+What I am looking for is usually either hidden in the “Latest” or the “News” section.
+Or I search for people or accounts which you can find in the Twitter search People listing.
+If you perform a Twitter search for images on a given topic, you will select “Photos.”

 When you cannot instantly see any relevant results, make sure you check the other categories of the search results, too.
 What kind of results the categories contain should be fairly obvious: